The Upward Bound Summer Academy is a challenging and personally significant experience for both students and staff.

 Teachers (Non-Residential Position)

 Upward Bound employs dynamic teachers who want to create hands-on, experiential classrooms.
 We offer courses in Literature and Composition, Mathematics (through Calculus), Biology, Chemistry and Physics, Foreign Language, Study Skills, SAT Preparation, Research Methods and a variety of electives.
 All courses are geared towards generating excitement for learning as well as developing concrete academic skills.
-These are part time positions that require coming to UNH usually three or four days per week for the six-week summer program.
+These are part time positions that require coming to UNH usually two or three days per week for the four-week summer academy (six weeks for Senior Seminar teachers).

 In addition to teaching the courses, teachers are required to attend pre-summer training meetings, join us for several community-wide activities throughout the summer and attend a post-summer evaluation meeting.
 During the summer, teachers will prepare formative and summative evaluations for each of their students.
 Teachers should be interested in working in a team environment and in making strong connections with students.
 Teaching certification is not required, but high school or college teaching experience is necessary, and a background check is required.